;

 The next time I visited their premises was as a photographer, covering a Kenya Medical and Education Trust (KMET) event last minute, as their photography team was unavailable.

 The call was made in the afternoon so I joined the meeting a little late.
-On my way in I met Charles Hallo which just turned out to be an amazing coincidence.
-The first time I saw Mr Hallo we barely talked as I asked around for directions to ‘angwen’, the room where the meeting was being held.
+On my way in I met Blue which just turned out to be an amazing coincidence.
+The first time I saw Mr Blue we barely talked as I asked around for directions to ‘angwen’, the room where the meeting was being held.

 He had his camera strapped to his shoulders, smartly dressed in a well ironed official shirt.
 He lay out some printed photos on a high table, examining them closely, keen on the quality I would imagine.